satellite-image-deep-learning/techniques/README.md

 * [TorchSat](https://github.com/sshuair/torchsat) is an open-source deep learning framework for satellite imagery analysis based on PyTorch.
 * [AIDE V2 - Tools for detecting wildlife in aerial images using active learning](https://github.com/microsoft/aerial_wildlife_detection/tree/multiProject)
 * [xarray-spatial](https://github.com/makepath/xarray-spatial): Fast, Accurate Python library for Raster Operations.
 Implements algorithms using Numba and Dask, free of GDAL
+* [geemap](https://github.com/giswqs/geemap): A Python package for interactive mapping with Google Earth Engine, ipyleaflet, and ipywidgets.
+See the [Landsat timelapse example](https://github.com/giswqs/geemap/blob/master/examples/notebooks/27_timelapse_app.ipynb)

 # Movers and shakers on Github
 * [Chris Holmes](https://github.com/cholmes) is doing great things at Planet
 * [Christoph Rieke](https://github.com/chrieke) maintains a very popular imagery repo and has published his thesis on segmentation
 * [Robin Wilson](https://github.com/robintw) is a former academic who is very active in the satellite imagery space
+* [Qiusheng Wu](https://github.com/giswqs) is an Assistant Professor in the Department of Geography at the University of Tennessee

 # Courses
 * [Manning: Monitoring Changes in Surface Water Using Satellite Image Data](https://liveproject.manning.com/course/106/monitoring-changes-in-surface-water-using-satellite-image-data?)